Letter of Permission

 The credit obtained at the other institutions will be transferred into your University of Manitoba Records when:

 - You submit an OFFICIAL SEALED TRANSCRIPT (or an electronic transcript sent directly from the institution to LOP@umanitoba.ca) to the Registrar's Office.
 The transcript must show final grades/marks obtained and the institution's official explanation of its grading system.

-- Your Faculty/School reserves the right to deny any subsequent requests for Letters of Permission if an official sealed transcript is not received by the Registrar's Office.
+- Your Faculty/College/School reserves the right to deny any subsequent requests for Letters of Permission if an official sealed transcript is not received by the Registrar's Office.